BCG Growth Share Matrix – SKCI Business Strategy Tool

 - Is your organisation or product between quadrants?

-Before making decision on the viability of a service, it is almost important to consider the underlying profitability, as sometimes legacy services (i.e. Dogs) are found to be surprisingly profitable!
+Before making decisions on the viability of a service, it is important to consider the underlying profitability, as sometimes legacy services (i.e. Dogs) are found to be surprisingly profitable.
+Additionally, it is important to look at the environmental impact of each product as a Star could easily become ‘public enemy number one’ as attitudes change on sustainability (plastic straws being a classic example of this).

 Although this matrix is usually applied to the different products in an organisation, it can also be used to compare companies within an industry.
 To do this you treat the grid in exactly the same way, instead focusing on the overall growth of the organisation in comparison with competitors in the market.